Walcho1125/Walcho1125/README.md

 ### Hi there 👋
 ## It´s me Oskar
-I am a software engineering student at Graz University of Technology.
-Study Asisstant and open source contributor.
-In my freetime I work on my own small projects.
+I am a entrepreneurial Techie with masters in Softwareengineering and Business Management currently working on various Mobile and Web Applications.

 [![Contribution Stats](https://github-contribution-stats.vercel.app/api/?username=Walcho1125)](https://github.com/LordDashMe/github-contribution-stats/)
 <!--